Reasons to choose hiking sandals over other hiking footwear

 Consult with your podiatrist.
 Do you have flat feet and overpronate?
 Or maybe you have high arches and supinate?
 If you are unsure as to the type of pronator you are, it is advisable to consult with your local podiatrist first.
 Your podiatrist can help you determine the sort of hiking sandals that best suits your pronating needs.
 It is also imperative to seek your podiatrist’s advice if you have had a previous foot injury or are recovering from one.

-The three types of pronators:
+What are the three types of pronators?

 Normal pronators.
 Normal pronators have their feet rolling slightly inwards as they walk or run.
 Their feet effectively absorb shock and evenly support body weight.
 If you are a normal pronator, look for a pair with neutral arch support and cushioning.